code-and-effect/effective_test_bot/README.md

 - `crud_action_test(:tour)` signs in as a given user and calls all the above `crud_action_test` methods from inside one test.
 The animated .gif produced from this test suite records the entire process of creating, showing, editing and deleting a resource from start to finish.
 It makes all the same assertions as running the test suites individually.

 A quick note on speed:  You can speed up these test suites by fixturing, seeding or first creating an instance of the resource being tested.
 Any tests that need to `find_or_create_resource` check for an existing resource first, otherwise visit `new_resource_path` and submit a form to create the resource.
-Having a resource already created will speed up these test suites.
+Having a resource already created will speed things up.

 There are a few variations on the one-liner method: